 Pro-Tip: This is best in the winter - it's nearly in full sun, but there's lots of evergreens so it's still lively in the winter!

-Some other honorable mentions, these may be a bit farther than you're looking for, but on the chance you're in the area anyway, here are some of our other absolute favs:
+Some other honorable mentions, on the off-chance you're in the area anyway, here are some of our other absolute favs:

 To Date, my personal favorite hike in NC!
 This is the most reminiscent hike of an international trail that I have seen.
 Be sure to check the weather, the elevation is higher and it's often much cooler than the foothills.

 You can make a great and very full day of a trip to Linville Falls.
-Check out Linville Caverns, swing through Linville Falls Winery on the way home (live music on most Fridays-Sundays), and do a little Antiquing in the North Cove area of Marion, NC.
+Check out Linville Caverns, swing through Linville Falls Winery on the way home (live music on most Fridays-Sundays), or Banks Creek Barn for Craft Beer and Trout Fishing.
+Finish the day with a little Antiquing in the North Cove area of Marion, NC.

 Mount Mitchell State Part